charleswang007/linux-kernel/README.md

 * Kernel runs in Kernel space and normal programs run in user space.
 Kernel space is accessed by user processes only through the System calls.
 System calls are request by kernel like I/O or Process creation.

-* Whatever normally we do in Linux system like writing text in editor, making graphical program,..Etc is in User space.
+* Whatever normally we do in Linux system like writing text in editor, making graphical program...etc is in User space.

-* Calling interrupts I/O device communication..Etc comes in Kernel space.
+* Calling interrupts I/O device communication...etc comes in Kernel space.

-* Main reason for separating these two spaces is improve performance and making stable system.
+* Main reason for separating these two spaces is improving performance and making stable system.
 Otherwise user data and Kernel data will be disturb with each other causing fault or errors.

 ## Hello world of Kernel module Programming